Makerspace Policies & Guidelines

 Safety

-• When using a tool that does not require certification, a Maker is responsible for handling it in a safe and proper manner.
+• When using a tool that does not require certification, a user is responsible for handling it in a safe and proper manner.

-• The Makerspace provides Makers with access to safety supplies as appropriate.
+• The Makerspace provides users with access to safety supplies as appropriate.

 • Appropriate PPE and clothing must be worn depending on the activity.

-• If a Maker sees that any tool or piece of equipment is unsafe or in a state of disrepair, they must immediately stop using it and notify makerspace staff or volunteers.
+• If a user sees that any tool or piece of equipment is unsafe or in a state of disrepair, they must immediately stop using it and notify Makerspace staff or volunteers.

-• Makers must report any accident, incident, or unsafe behavior they observe to a member of staff and volunteers.
+• Users must report any accident, incident, or unsafe behavior they observe to a member of staff and volunteers.

 Regarding Cost